alinz07/Propagatorz/README.md

 ## User Story

+As an owner of beautiful plant babies, I want to network with other greenthumbs to get plant advice and show off my successes on a social media site so that all the fruits of my labors and pictures of my plants are all in one place.

 -   As a user I want to be able to upload a photo of my plant along with some other information describing the problem. <br/>
 -   As a user I want other users to be able to comment on my post to give me feedback on what the problem might be (i.e. over-watering). <br/>
 -   As a user I want to be able to see other user’s posts and leave my own comments. <br/>